Executive Staff Biographies

 - Executive Officer: Selvi Stanislaus

-- Division Chiefs: Chris Beach, Jozel Brunett, Cathy Cleek, Jeanne Harriman, Carol D. Williams
+- Division Chiefs: Chris Beach, Jozel Brunett, Cathy Cleek, Jennifer Fowler, Jeanne Harriman, Denise Mellor, Marlene White, Carol D. Williams

 Selvi Stanislaus was appointed Executive Officer of the Franchise Tax Board (FTB) on January 11, 2006.
 Selvi is FTB's fourth executive officer and is the first woman to hold the post.